uallknowmatt/aksreferenceimplementation/scripts/educational/README.md

 # Educational Scripts

-This folder contains PowerShell scripts for **educational purposes and local development**.
+This folder contains Bash scripts for **educational purposes and local development**.
 These scripts are **NOT required** for Azure deployment, as the GitHub Actions workflows handle everything automatically.

 ---